Quid2/flat/README.md

 ```

-And thanks to Flat's bit-encoding, this little list fits in a single byte (rather than the five that would be required by a byte encoding):
+And thanks to Flat's bit-encoding, this little list fits in a single byte (rather than the five that would be required by a traditional byte encoding):

 ```haskell
 flatBits $ [North,South]